javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 ## Summary

 - JavaScript was initially created as a browser-only language, but now it is used in many other environments as well.
-- At this moment, JavaScript has a unique position as the most widely adopted browser language with full integration with HTML/CSS.
+- At this moment, JavaScript has a unique position as the most widely-adopted browser language with full integration with HTML/CSS.
 - There are many languages that get "transpiled" to JavaScript and provide certain features.
 It is recommended to take a look at them, at least briefly, after mastering JavaScript.